-VFEND film-coated tablets are to be taken at least one hour before, or one hour following, a meal.
+VFEND oral suspension is to be taken at least one hour before, or two hours following, a meal.

 4.3 Contraindications

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 Coadministration with CYP3A4 substrates, terfenadine, astemizole, cisapride, pimozide, quinidine or ivabradine since increased plasma concentrations of these medicinal products can lead to QTc prolongation and rare occurrences of torsades de pointes (see section 4.5).